thumun/hw04-stylization/README.md

 ![](https://github.com/thumun/hw04-stylization/blob/main/Screenshot%202024-11-07%20010135.png?raw=true)

 ## 6. Interactivity
 By pressing the space bar, the shaders get swapped in the scene.

-(add gif)
+This can be seen in the first gif at the top of the readme.

 ## 7. 3D Scene (Turn Around)